alphagov/paas-developer-docs/docs/getting_started/quick_setup_guide.md

     You will then be prompted to enter your password, which should have been sent to you by email (subject "Welcome to the Government PaaS").

-    For security, you should now change your password using ``cf passwd``.
+4. **It's important for security that you now change your password**.
+Run:

+     ``cf passwd``

+    You will be prompted to enter your password from the previous step.
+You can then choose a new password.

 Once logged in, you can see the available commands by running ```cf```.